opea-project/docs/community/index.rst

 * **Source Code in GitHub**: OPEA Project source code is maintained on a public GitHub repository at https://github.com/opea-project.
-  You'll find information about getting access to the repository and how to contribute to the project in this `Contribution Guide`_ document.
+  You'll find information about getting access to the repository and how to contribute to the project in this :doc:`Contribution Guide <CONTRIBUTING>`.

 * **Documentation**: Project technical documentation is developed along with the project's code, and can be found at